Elbanby/Redirects-Reporter/README.md

   1- Navigate to where the folder is located.

-  2- Add all your urls to the resources folder and save it as an .csv file
+  2- Add all your urls to the resources folder and save it as an .txt file

   3- run the following command

   ```
-    node index.js input.csv result.txt
+    node index.js input.txt result.txt
   ```

   N.B: For the input and output files you can name them anything you like.